AaltoSciComp/scicomp-docs/scicomp/new-group-leaders.rst

 * Most common these days: :doc:`git </scicomp/git>`

+.. admonition:: Suggestions

-Suggestion: Everyone must learn the basics of a version control system, a few people more advanced features, and you shuld know where to get help.
+   Everyone must learn the basics of a version control system, a few people more advanced features, and you shuld know where to get help.

 Github, Gitlab, etc.
 ~~~~~~~~~~~~~~~~~~~~